bparanj/pini/README.md

 User must exist
 ```

 if you try to create a pin without a user associated.
+Change the pins controller new action:

 ```ruby
 def new